MeoDen1/RAG-with-Unstructured-Data/README.md

-# Building RAG system from Unstructured data
+# Retrieval Augmented Generation

-This is a research project aimed to create an efficient system for RAG which capable of retrieving information from unstructured data while maintaining high performance and accuracy when retrieving.
+This is a research project aimed to create an efficient RAG system for different purposes, providing different approachs to create high performance, accuracy and fully detailed retrieval information system.

 Currently, the project is built to handle documents in text format (PDFs, Markdown, text, ...).
 The documents include books and articles from various categorical fields.
-Since the documents are from different sources and not sharing a common structure, this presents challenges in processing, extraction and designing database structure.

 All the detail of development of each version is inside **build.ipynb**